Bicycle chain: Chain width

-Length
+Chain length

 New chains usually come in a stock length, long enough for most upright bike applications.
 The appropriate number of links must be removed before installation in order for the drive train to function properly.
 The pin connecting links can be pushed out with a chain tool to shorten, and additional links may be added to lengthen.

 In the case of derailleur gears the chain is usually long enough so that it can be shifted onto the largest front chain ring and the largest rear sprocket without jamming, and not so long that, when shifted onto the smallest front chain ring and the smallest rear sprocket, the rear derailleur cannot take up all the slack.
 Meeting both these requirements is only possible if the rear derailleur is compatible with the gear range being used on the bike.
 It is broadly accepted as inadvisable to actually use the large/large and small/small gear combinations, a practice known as cross-chaining, due to chain stress and wear.

 In the case of single-speed bicycles and hub gears, the chain length must match the distance between crank and rear hub and the sizes of the front chain ring and rear sprocket.
 These bikes usually have some mechanism for small adjustments such as horizontal dropouts, track ends, or an eccentric mechanism in the rear hub or the bottom bracket.
 In extreme cases, a chain half-link may be necessary.